The Ultimate Guide to Jazz Guitar Chords: Learn CompingMar 22, 2021

 - Know some (or a lot) of altered and extended chords

-- Be able to use at least some rootless voicings, in certain context (for instance, on II-V-I)
+- Being able to use at least some rootless voicings (for instance, on II-V-I)

 - Lastly, getting a deeper understanding of chord progressions found in songs (beyond the II-V-I)

 How are you doing?
 If you’re still working on the skills described above, I recommend you stop reading here.
 The following tips are for guitarists that are a bit more advanced.
 See you soon! ;)

 Below you’ll find the best resources to take your comping and playing to the next level.

 Because you're a more experienced jazz guitarist, you'll have to devise your own ways to “divide and conquer” this material.
 It’s a lifelong journey, so take your time and enjoy the ride!

 **Note from the editor** This post was updated on 05/17/2019 to improve quality and readability.

 **Note from the editor**This post was updated 03/24/2021.
 Image, introduction and layout updates.